msakai/bnn-verification/miplib2024_submission/additional_files/README.md

 ## Objective functions

-We consider four norms: L₀, L₁, L₂ and L<sub>∞</sub>.
+We consider four norms L₀, L₁, L₂, and L<sub>∞</sub> of ε  as objective functions.
 (In the Max-SAT Evaluation 2020, we were able to submit only L<sub>∞</sub> instances, but this time we have prepared L₀, L₁, L₂ instances too.)

 ## Problem Instances